sciZer0/7/c/README.md

 Also importantly,

-* there are Energy-Isolated Systems and Energy-Non-Isolated Systems; – often, people consider some systems as Energy-Isolated, but in reality, they are Energy-Non-Isolated;
+* there are Energy-Isolated Systems and Energy-Non-Isolated Systems; – often, people consider some systems as Energy-Isolated, but in reality, these systems are Energy-Non-Isolated;

-* some devices – those devices that in reality aren't Energy-Isolated Systems but are Energy-Non-Isolated Systems, meaning, can for free take in Energy from the surrounding space – can work with an efficiency of more than 100%;
+* some devices – those devices that in reality aren't Energy-Isolated Systems but are Energy-Non-Isolated Systems, meaning, can, for free, take in Energy from the surrounding space – can work with an efficiency of more than 100%;

-For example, an Electromagnet connected to an Electrical Source can additionally take in free Energy from the surrounding space and can work with an efficiency of more than 100%
+For example, an Electromagnet connected to an Electrical Source can additionally take in free Energy from the surrounding space and through this can work with an efficiency of more than 100%.

 *More on this all below.*